A Journey towards the Excellence

 In 1998, with the consensus of the faculty members of both the Departments, M.Sc.
 Microbiology was shifted to the Department of Botany.
 Since then this Department is known as the Department of Botany and Microbiology.
 In 2004, the Department was supported by FIST programme of the Department of Science and Technology (DST), Govt. of India (New Delhi).
 The courses run in the Department are: B.Sc.
 (Botany), B.Sc.
 (Industrial Microbiology) and M.Sc.
 (Microbiology).
 At present there are sixteen research scholars in the Department working for Ph.D. in Botany and Microbiology and seventy student of M.Sc.
 Microbiology respectively.

-So far, the Department has successfully organized 10 seminar/conferences/workshops.
-Seventeen research projects have been run in the Department for the last two decades and 01 major research project is in progress.
+So far, the Department has successfully organized 20 seminar/conferences/workshops.
+Seventeen research projects have been completed in the Department and one research project is in progress.
 Teachers of the Department have visited various institutions in India and abroad.
 The Department has great research potential.
 The results of the Department have always been almost on the top in the University.
 The Department is proud of its students who have always excellent both at the University level and at various competitive examinations.
 A number of students of this Department have been selected in Central Services, Indian Forest Services, Universities, CSIR and ICAR research labs, DRDO labs, pharmaceutical concerns and microbiological industries.

 The faculty members are pursuing basic and modern research right from exploring biomolecules in drugs plants to DNA fingerprinting of important groups of microorganisms.
 Research activities in the Department in various areas are going on such as aero microbiology, microbiology of indigenous drugs plants, mycorrhizal symbiosis, mycorrhization helper bacteria, antimicrobial activity, botanical pesticides, biofertilizers and biopesticides.
 Thrust areas of research are bioinoculant characterization, formulation, production and evaluation for sustainable agriculture.